Intermarch3/Ecole-directe-in-cmd/README.md

 #### `python main.py`

 #### And that's it, the program is running 🎉

-### ⚠ The project is under development so the features are not yet operational

 ## Help/contact
 If you want to help me in this project or report me a bug, don't hesitate.